 1. Start Tiny

-Just because it’s called the 5-hour rule, doesn’t mean you have to start with a daily hour of studying straight away.
-In fact, for most people with a full-time job and a family, that will be too big of a commitment initially.
+Just because it’s called the 5-hour rule doesn’t mean you have to start with an hour each day.
+For most people with a full-time job and a family, that will be too big of a commitment, at least initially.

-Always ask yourself — is whatever I am currently studying really propelling me forward?
-Or am I just killing time?
+Always ask yourself — is what I am currently studying propelling me forward?
+Or am I just entertaining myself?

 3. Prefer Books Over Podcasts